 The German Institute of Global and Area Studies / Leibniz-Institut für Globale und Regionale Studien (GIGA) is a Hamburg-based research institute focused on political, economic, and social developments in Africa, Asia, Latin America, North Africa, and the Middle East.
 GIGA is a member of the Land Matrix steering committee, research committee and technical team.
 It is responsible for the data management and maintenance of the Land Matrix global database as well as supporting the global data collection and providing training for the Regional Focal Points and advice to Land Matrix users.

 The International Land Coalition (ILC) is global alliance of civil society and intergovernmental organisations working together to promote secure and equitable access to and control over land for poor women and men through advocacy, dialogue, knowledge-sharing, and capacity-building.
-ILC is a member of the steering committee and technical team.
+ILC is a member of the steering committee and technical team, and hosts the LMI coordinator and common basket fund.
 It supports the decentralisation of the initiative and linkages with global, regional, and national policy processes.
 It also facilitates opportunities of engagement with ILC members and, in particular, ILC National Engagement Strategy (NES) agendas at country level.

 The Land Matrix Initiative is financed and supported by the partner organisations as well as the following organisations: